GiuseppeMaggio11/ThesisManagement-Group13/Retrospective/Retrospective4.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+  + In this sprint we didn't make significant errors in estimation.
+In fact, we worked only 25 minutes less than planned: 111h 35m instead of 112h.
+However, this is the result of a compensatory effort, albeit minimal.
+Some User Stories required more work than estimated, while others required less.
+The main reason is attributed to estimation errors in tasks related to writing unit tests: in some stories, it took less time than expected because some backend functions reused code pieces developed for other stories and therefore were already tested; in others, it was necessary to mock new libraries from scratch, especially the email management library, which required additional time.

 - What lessons did you learn (both positive and negative) in this sprint?